noelmugnier/svelte-translate/README.md

 # TODO

-* [x] create script to extract tags (id / tag content) in a dedicated translation_xx-XX.xlf files
+* [x] create script to extract tags (id / tag content) in a dedicated messages.xx-XX.xlf files
-* [x] retrieve existing translation from file when generating the translation files to avoid cleared target property
+* [x] retrieve existing translations from file when generating the files to avoid cleared target properties
-* [ ] create script to compile xlf files to json in order to use them with the store
+* [ ] create script to compile xlf/json files to xx-XX.json in destination (public/langs) folder
-* [ ] add options to extract-i18n.js to specify extraction folder and extraction format
+* [ ] add script args to specify extraction folder and extraction format to extract-i18n.js
+* [ ] add script args to specify import and destination folders and format to generate-i18n.js
 * [ ] support context/description in def() helper in order to extract them and complete xlf files
+* [ ] create svelte preprocessor plugin to replace component tag with i18n id corresponding translation found from translation file (at compile time)
 * [ ] detect usage in SSR mode (and use request headers to set language)
-* [ ] create plugin to replace component tag with i18n id corresponding translation found from translation file (at compile time)